peternatewood/space-game/README.md

 - __Mission Objectives and Warp Out__: Once all critical objectives are complete, the player warps out to end the mission.
 - __Communications Menu__: This is a staple of old space games, used to issue orders to wingmen, call in reinforcements, request repairs/reloading, and more.
 - __Loadout Menu__: The player chooses their ship and loadout before launching the mission.
+- __Campaign Tree__: Missions need to be connected to each other to form a progression.
+A tree structure will allow for paths that branch off or loop around.
+Whether the player meets certain objectives during a mission will determine how the following missions will branch and loop.
 - __Carrier Ships__: Ship that can launch small ships (fighters/bombers.)
 Maybe the player can land there to repair/reload?

 ## Mission Objectives